Cool graphic of car with electronics & tech displaying inside

 Use Case 1: Driver Assistance - Adaptive Cruise Control

-Type of AI Used: Adaptive Cruise Control (ACC) utilizes machine learning algorithms and sensor fusion techniques to maintain a safe distance from the vehicle ahead.
+Type of AI Used: Adaptive Cruise Control (ACC) uses machine learning algorithms and sensor fusion techniques to maintain a safe distance from the vehicle ahead.
 The AI system processes data from various sensors to adjust the car's speed dynamically.

 Required Hardware: The hardware required includes radar sensors, cameras, ultrasonic sensors, and a central processing unit (CPU) with AI capabilities.
 Radar sensors measure the distance and relative speed of vehicles in front, while cameras capture visual data to identify lane markings and other objects.
 Ultrasonic sensors assist in close-range detection.